Karthikeyan-PK/sales_insight_vanardsel/README.md

 1. To load data into Power BI and build a dashboard with various tools
 2. To use Measures and Columns in Power BI to provide a better understanding of data into a visual
-3. Use of DAX and analyzed various reports such as PL Report, Manufacture Report, Product Report etc.
+3. Use of DAX and analyzed various reports such as PL Report, Manufacture Report, Product Report etc for business understanding in data driven decision making

 I'd like to express my gratitude to Abdelkarim M. Mahmoud sir for this great project.
 Please feel free to comment on the areas where I can improve, as I'd love to hear from everyone.